bharathgenji/US-Apartment-Market-Insights/Write_Up.md

   <img src="sqft ~ price TX.jpeg" width="45%" />
 </div>

-Comparing the slopes of CA and TX their slopes are somewhat similar, but the skew of the data itself is immensely different.It is clearly shows the skew of the CA market contrasted against a more affordable market such as TX every value has been thrown to the right of the graph.
+Comparing the slopes of CA and TX their slopes are somewhat similar, but the skew of the data itself is immensely different.It is clearly shows the skew of the CA market contrasted against a more affordable market such as with Texas every value has been thrown to the right of the graph.
 The clustering in Texas much more closely follows the weighted square average calculated earlier.

 ## 6. Beneficial Augmentations to the Dataset